EvgeniyNam/Coordination-informed-protein-descriptors/README.md

 This dataset comprises a table where each row corresponds to an amino acid, and the columns represent the interaction energies between the amino acids and double-charged cations in the gas phase (see Figure 1).
+Interaction energies were normalized to those of glycine since the original dataset does not contain the energies of bare cations.

 <img src="images/figure_1.png" width="80%">